whitespur/DeFishare/README.md

 # DeFishare-Protocol
-On-chain DeFi community with an aggregation protocol and trading platform in development and to be released in late 2021 Full on-chain DEX aggregator with zkRollups and Optimistic Rollups to be intergrated Hardforked For DeFishare from 1Inch protocol
+On-chain DeFi Community with an aggregation protocol and trading platform in development to be released in late 2021.
+Full on-chain DEX aggregator with zkRollups to be intergrated Hardforked For DeFishare from the 1Inch protocol

-Build Status Coverage Status Built-with OpenZeppelin Built-with 1InchProtocol Built-with Synthetix
+Build Status Coverage

-Integration
+Built-with (Solidity 0.7.0)
+Built-with OpenZeppelin and Chainlink
+Built-with 1InchProtocol-intergrated
+Built-with Synthetix-intergrated
+DApp Release - TBD | purposal (late 2021)

+Integration*
-Latest version is always accessible at 1split.eth (beta on 1proto.eth)

-Start with checking out solidity interface: IOneSplit.sol
+Latest version is always accessible at 1split.eth (beta on 1proto.eth) Start with checking out solidity interface: IOneSplit.sol

 How it works!!! <----LOOK and READ

 This smart contract allows to get best price for tokens by aggregating prices from several DEXes.

 So far the service works with 2 types of exchages: split and wrap.

-List of split exchanges listed below:
+List of split exchanges utilized on the protocol below:

 let splitExchanges = [
     "Uniswap",